azsry/phasmophobia_mechanics/README.md

   - Increases by 10 to 25 on phrase recognition
   - Increases by 20-30 if a smudge stick is used within 6m of it
   - Decays by deltaTime (time since last frame) / 2 every frame, capped at 0
-- If a random number from 0 to \<random ability value\> (based on difficulty) is greater than or equal to their current activity level, including all ghost-specific multipliers, and an additional 15% if playing solo, they have a chance of interacting with objects, or going to their favourite room, appear, use the fusebox, etc.
+- If a random number from 0 to \<random ability value\> (based on difficulty) is less than or equal to their current activity level, including all ghost-specific multipliers, and an additional 15% if playing solo, they have a chance of interacting with objects, or going to their favourite room, appear, use the fusebox, etc.
-  - This means that a higher Ghost activity level, Oni/Wraith multiplier, and playing solo decreases the chance of the ghost interacting with the house
+  - This means that a higher Ghost activity level, Oni/Wraith multiplier, and playing solo increases the chance of the ghost interacting with the house

 - Ghosts can throw any prop around the house.
 A prop moving does not indicate the ghost being nearby.
 Poltergeists throw objects with a random force between ((-5, 5), (-2.5, 2.5), (-3, 3)), while other ghosts throw them with a random force between ((-2.5, 2.5), (-2, 2), (-2.5, 2.5))